 - Make an appointment with advising to complete the Veterans Prior Training Review Form (PDF) before certification of enrollment can be sent to the VA.
 Submit the completed form to the financial aid desk.

-- All Cochise College students using veterans’ benefits must complete and submit a Semester Benefit Request form (PDF) each semester they want to receive VA educational benefits for classes.
+- All Cochise College students using veterans’ benefits must complete and submit a Semester Benefit Request form (online form) each semester they want to receive VA educational benefits for classes.
 Submit the completed form to the financial aid desk.

 Make an appointment with Disability Services to find out if you qualify for no cost no obligation services (i.e. accommodation, tutoring, community club) 520-515-5337.

 Make sure you turn in the Semester Benefit Request (step 5) the day you register to the Financial Aid desk, so your enrollment can be confirmed.
 If not done then you may be dropped for non‐payment of tuition and fees.